 At Acadiana, our compassionate staff is skilled at treating marijuana addiction and co-occurring disorders in our rehab program.
 We are here to tell you that marijuana addiction does not make you flawed.
 We can help you view your difficulties more accurately, discover the reasons behind the addiction, and help you along your journey to recovery and a happy, healthy life.

-Why You Should Consider Rehab at Acadiana Addiction Center
+Why Seek Rehab for Marijuana Addiction at Acadiana Addiction Center

 At Acadiana Addiction Center, we know how difficult it is to accept that you have a marijuana addiction.
 You may believe pot isn’t addictive and fear that others will judge you.
 You may blame yourself for any additional problems that have developed.
 Regardless of what you feel about your current problems, our marijuana addiction treatment center can help you see your conditions for what they truly are – problems strongly influenced by life events and negative environmental factors you’ve experienced.

-However, whatever the initial reason that may have led you to abuse marijuana, the behavior is negatively impacting your life and may have caused additional problems.
+However, whatever the initial reason that may have led you to become addicted to marijuana, the behavior is negatively impacting your life and may have caused additional problems.
 Let us help you better understand your addiction and support you throughout the process so you can redevelop self-confidence.

 Our treatment approach is based upon a history of training, keeping up-to-date with current research, and using strongly supported methods.
 We believe in the resources and strengths that reside within each person who comes to us for help and can help you to stop living a life dictated by addiction.